andyvu016/pyviz-homework/README.md

-# Proptech Analysis: San Francisco Real Estate
+# Proptech Analysis: San Francisco Real-Estate
-This project aims to analyze the real-estate market in San Francisco using data visualization techniques.
-The goal is to identify viable investment opportunities as a proptech company that offers an instant, one-click service for buying and renting properties.
+The aim of this project is to analyze the real-estate market in San Francisco using data visualization methods.
+The goal is to identify possible investment opportunities as a proptech company that offers an instant, one-click service for buying and renting properties.

 ## About
 PropTech is a domain in the FinTech industry that applies technologies to real-estate markets.
 In this project, data from the San Francisco real-estate market will be used as a trial.
-This project will make use of the hvPlot and GeoViews packages in Python to create visualizations.
-By applying data visualization techniques, it is possible to uncover valuable insights about the market and discover potential investment opportunities.
+This project, if successful, can then be expanded to support other cities in the future.
+The main Python packages that will be used to create visualizations are hvPlot and GeoViews.
+By applying data visualization methods, it is possible to decipher valuable information about the market and discover potential investment opportunities.
 This could become a valuable tool that simplifies and streamlines the process of buying real-estate and renting properties.

 ## Getting Started
 To run the Jupyter notebook and interact with the visualizations, you need to have the following software and Python libraries installed: